Ian Anderson (baseball): Major leagues

+Los Angeles Angels

+On March 23, 2025, Anderson was traded to the Los Angeles Angels in exchange for José Suárez.
+In 7 appearances for Los Angeles, he struggled to an 0-1 record and 11.57 ERA with 8 strikeouts across 9 1/3 innings pitched.
+On April 24, Anderson was designated for assignment by the Angels.

+Atlanta Braves (second stint)

+On April 27, 2025, Anderson was claimed off waivers by the Atlanta Braves.
+On April 29, he was designated for assignment without making an appearance for the Braves.
+Anderson cleared waivers and was sent outright to the Triple-A Gwinnett Stripers on May 1.
+He elected free agency on November 6.

 Scouting report

 As a prospect, Anderson's pitches included a mid-90s 4-seam and 2-seam fastball, plus curveball, and developing changeup.
 Anderson throws a 12–6 curveball with a low spin rate.
 In the minors, Anderson used his curveball more frequently against right-handed batters.
 By the time he reached the major leagues, Anderson's changeup had improved markedly.
 His arm angle has stood out to teammates, as it is higher than that of most pitchers.

 Personal life

-Ian Anderson's identical twin brother, Ben Anderson, also played baseball for Shenendehowa and was drafted by the Toronto Blue Jays in the 26th round of the 2016 MLB Draft.
-Ben opted to attend Binghamton University, where he played baseball for three seasons before being drafted by the Texas Rangers in the 13th round of the 2019 Major League Baseball draft.
+Ian Anderson's identical twin brother, Ben Anderson, also played baseball for Shenendehowa and was drafted by the Toronto Blue Jays in the 26th round of the 2016 MLB draft.
+Ben opted to attend Binghamton University, where he played baseball for three seasons before being drafted by the Texas Rangers in the 13th round of the 2019 MLB draft.
 Anderson also has a younger brother named Isaac.

 His father, Bob Anderson, played college baseball at Siena and won multiple New York State championships as a coach at Schalmont High School.